 Note: For Emergency Alarm with Emergency Call: The radio enters the Emergency Call state either after it receives the dispatcher's acknowledgment, or if you press the PTT button while in Emergency Alarm.
-Go to step 2 of "Send an Emergency Call" on page 27.
+Go to step 2 below: "Send an Emergency Call."